 Cons: If you are struggling to gain a following on Facebook and Instagram, then you might run into the same problem on Snapchat.
 With Snapchat users have to add your account in order to see your Stories, which can be more pain than it’s worth for small businesses.
 Also, if your target audience is primarily Gen X or Baby Boomers, Snapchat would be a complete waste of creative energy.

-LinkedIn is the underrated social media platform, despite its large user base of 260 million monthly users.
-LinkedIn is a more professional platform than other social media platforms, and it can be great for professional networking and establishing the decision makers in your company as thought leaders.
+LinkedIn is the underrated social media platform, despite its large user base of 630 million monthly users.
+The site is a more professional platform than other social media platforms.
+It can be great for professional networking and establishing the decision makers in your company as thought leaders.

 - LinkedIn is the most popular social media platform for Fortune 500 CEOs